 I believe there is no failure you can’t overcome, and no career goal out of reach

-- Co-creating resources with job seekers themselves, so that what I create isn’t more fluff -- it’s tangible, grounded, effective guidance that makes a difference.
+Co-creating resources with job seekers themselves, so that what I create isn’t more fluff -- it’s tangible, grounded, effective guidance that generates real results.

-- Ruthlessly prioritizing what I create and spend.
+Ruthlessly prioritizing what I create and spend.
 I intentionally promote and live a low-cost, low-environmental-impact lifestyle, and I run my business the same way.
-This ensures NSC focuses its energy and dollars on making the greatest contribution to the people we serve and can donate a significant portion of our income (10% last year) to high-impact nonprofits.
+This ensures NSC focuses its energy and dollars on making the greatest contribution, and can donate a significant portion of our income (10% last year) to high-impact nonprofits.